ashislaha/Swift-ObjectiveC-Interoperability/README.md

 # Swift ObjectiveC Interoperability with App Target and multiple Static Libraries.

 Let's discover
-1. how to create a project where both swift and objective c belongs to App Tarbet and interact with each other.
+1. how to create a project where both swift and objective c belong to App Tarbet and interact with each other.

 2. We will discuss more advanced by creating swift and objective c static library and how they can interact with each other.

 3. We will discuss about module.modulemap and how it is helping us to modularise the APIs.

+4. Let's create mix lanugage libraries where both swift and objective c code reside and use them.

 ## Let's take an Example where the dependencies look like:
 <img width="341" alt="Screenshot 2020-05-31 at 5 54 55 PM" src="https://user-images.githubusercontent.com/10649284/83352303-199f0680-a368-11ea-98ae-8997d72fef42.png">